 The complexity of the system makes it resistant to hacking as someone would have to take control of the 51% or more of the computing power of the network to do it.

-Later, Ethereum emerged and introduced smart contracts, which makes this blockchain more useful for more business needs including financial markets.
+Later, Ethereum emerged and introduced smart contracts, making this blockchain more useful for business needs like financial markets.

 Blockchain has many applications in real-life financial services.
 PWC revealed in a 2017 report that 77% of fintech companies expect to involve it as a part of their systems.
 Forbes summed up the 50 most significant 2022 projects and mentioned many in the fintech sector.